Explore the many ways to stay connected with Hillel through your favorite websites!

 Every year, nearly 4,000 Jewish students enroll in Queens College, about 20% of the total student population.
 Our campus is a mosaic of Jewish communities: Ashkenazim, Sephardim, Israelis, Americans, Persians, Russians, Bukharians (from Uzbekistan, FSU), Georgians (from Republic of Georgia, FSU), and more!

 There are many ways to get involved with the Queens College Hillel.
 Visiting this website is a great start!
-One simple way to get involved is to just to drop by and relax in the Hillel Lounge, which is complete with a Beit Midrash(Jewish Library), two large screen TVS, a pool table, a ping-pong table, video games, computers, friendly faces, and more!
+One simple way to get involved is to just to drop by and relax at our newly rennovated Hillel space that includes the Ellen Koppelman Lounge, and study, join learning programs and /or pray in the Beit Midrash(Jewish Library).
+There is a large screen, a pool table, a ping-pong table, video games, computers, a piano in our Studio, friendly faces, and more!
 Queens College Hillel is home to many clubs, and hosts many events.
 Check the calendar for updates.
 On an average week Hillel will have multiple programs including learning classes, social justice programming, volunteer opportunties, and social events.
 There are also exciting annual programs.
 Students are welcome to attend any of the programs and are encouraged to get involved in running them!
 Continue to explore the Students section of the website, and we recommend that you friend us on Facebook for the most current updates.
 You can always email any of the staff or student leaders if you have any questions or feel free to drop by and we will be happy to meet you in person!

 Hillel is the central address for Jewish life on the Queens College Campus.
 We have Jewish students from all ethnic, economic, family, and religious backgrounds.
 Our goal is to create meaningful Jewish experiences for all Jewish students as they follow their Jewish journeys.
 All are welcome!
 We have lots of programs to choose from, and if a program you want to see doesn't exist yet, come talk to us!
 Hillel is driven by the students with the help and support of the Hillel staff.